ELIXIREstonia/elixirestonia.github.io/content/news/posts/2025/Thesis_topics.md

 ELIXIR Estonia is building and maintaining web tools and other resources for life science research.
 We aim to build things that last and are useful over a longer period. we offer 4 topics:

 * Topic 1: Modernising KEGGanim web application
-* Topic 2: Contrastive Learning for Microscopy Image Understanding
+* Topic 2: Contrastive Learning for Microscopy Image Understanding (taken)
 * Topic 3: Vision learning to understand how good a basketball player X is in situation Y?
 * Topic 4: Evaluating the Impact of Data Update Frequency on Functional Annotations Across 1000 Species Using g:Profiler data archives